bitfocus/companion-satellite/README.md

 ### Raspberry Pi

-A prebuilt image is provided for recent releases.
-Check the releases tab for the latest image.
+A prebuilt image is available on the [Bitfocus website](https://user.bitfocus.io/download).

 After writing the image to an sd card, edit the satellite-config file in the boot partition to point to your companion instance.